correial/correial.github.io/content/Fast Robots/Lab 4/index.md

 ### Motor Testing

-The above code used to see the PWM signals on the scope were also usde to run one side of wheels:
+The above code used to see the PWM signals on the scope were also used to run one side of wheels:

 <iframe width="450" height="315" src="https://www.youtube.com/embed/HVZoQLOt5kM"allowfullscreen></iframe>
 <figcaption>One Side Test</figcaption>

-After confirming that the motor drivers worked by repeating the samed procedures for both motor drivers, I tried running the car all together using the 850 mAh battery using the following code:
+After confirming that both motor drivers successfully powered the motors, I tried running the car all together using the 850 mAh battery using the following code:

 ```c++
 #define AB1IN_LEFT 15